The KKL inequality and Rademacher type 2: Introduction

 0.5cm

-One may wonder if there is an analog of Theorem~\ref{mth1} for normed spaces of type $p$, for some $p \in [1,2]$.
-Let us recall that the normed space $(X, \| \cdot \|)$ is of type $p$, $p \in [1,2]$, if there exists a positive constant $T$ such that
+One may wonder whether there is an analog of Theorem~\ref{mth1} for normed spaces of type $p$, for $p \in [1,2]$.
+Recall that the normed space $(X, \| \cdot \|)$ is of type $p$, $p \in [1,2]$, if there exists a positive constant $T$ such that